Do you need help because someone you know is driving under the influence?

 Then leave the rest up to the heroes that work hard to make our roads safe.

-The best way to prevent someone from driving impaired is to plan ahead — make sure you have a sober designated driver, and make sure everyone agrees to it ahead of time.
+The best way to prevent someone from driving impaired is to plan ahead — make sure you have a sober designated driver, and everyone agrees to it ahead of time.

-But, sometimes even the best laid plans don’t turn out as expected, so if you are faced with a situation where someone who’s impaired is trying to drive, here are some tips on how to stop them and keep everyone safe:
+But, sometimes even the best laid plans don’t turn out as expected.
+If you are faced with a situation where someone who’s impaired is trying to drive, here are some tips on how to stop them and keep everyone safe:

 Be as non-confrontational as possible.

-Suggest alternate ways of getting to their destination—a cab, Lyft/Uber, a sober driver, or public transportation.
+Suggest alternate ways of getting to their destination—a cab, rideshare, a sober driver, or public transportation.

 Remember that the person you are talking to is impaired—talk a bit more slowly and explain things more fully than if you were speaking to a sober person.